dgraph-io/dgo/README.md

 ### Running tests

-The dgo test suite requires a Dgraph cluster with ACL enabled to be running locally.
+The dgo test suite requires that a Dgraph cluster with ACL enabled be running locally.
 To start such a cluster, you may use the docker compose file located in the testing directory `t`.
 To run tests:

 ```sh
 docker compose -f t/docker-compose.yml up -d